-REPORT REFERENCE NO. RC/22/1 MEETING RESOURCES COMMITTEE DATE OF MEETING 8 FEBRUARY 2022 SUBJECT OF REPORT 2022-23 REVENUE BUDGET AND COUNCIL TAX LEVELS LEAD OFFICER Director of Finance, People and Estates (Treasurer) and Chief Fire Officer RECOMMENDATIONS (a).
-That the Committee consider the contents of this report in order to make a recommendation to the Fire Authority budget meeting that either: (i) that the level of council tax in 2022-23 for a Band D property be set at £90.00, as outlined in Option A in this report, representing no increase over 2021-22, and that accordingly a Net Revenue Budget Requirement for 2022-23 of £75,995,900 be approved; OR (ii) that the level of council tax in 2022-23 for a Band D property be set at £91.79, as outlined in Option B in this report, representing a 1.99% increase over 2021-22, and that accordingly a Net Revenue Budget Requirement for 2022-23 of £77,151,300 be approved; (b). that, as a consequence of the decisions at (a) above: (i) the tax base for payment purposes and the precept required from each billing authority for payment of total precept of £55,602,858 (Option A) OR £56,708,737 (Option B), as detailed on Page 2 of the respective budget booklets (to follow), be approved; (ii) the council tax for each property bands A to H associated with the total precept as detailed in the respective budget booklet, be approved; and (iii) that the Treasurer's 'Statement of the Robustness of the Budget Estimates and the Adequacy of the Authority Reserve Balances', as set out at Appendix B to this report, be endorsed.
+REPORT REFERENCE NO. DSFRA/22/4 MEETING DEVON & SOMERSET FIRE & RESCUE AUTHORITY DATE OF MEETING 18 FEBRUARY 2022 (Budget Meeting) SUBJECT OF REPORT 2022-23 REVENUE BUDGET AND COUNCIL TAX LEVELS LEAD OFFICER Director of Finance, People & Estates (Treasurer) and Chief Fire Officer RECOMMENDATIONS (a). that, as recommended by the Resources Committee (Budget) meeting on 8 February 2022, the level of council tax in 2022-23 for a Band D property be set at £91.79, as outlined in Option B in this report, representing a 1.99% increase over 2021-22, and that accordingly a Net Revenue Budget Requirement for 2022-23 of £77,288,900 be approved; (b). that, as a consequence of the decision at (a) above: (i). the tax base for payment purposes and the precept required from each billing authority for payment of total precept of £56,708,737, as detailed on Page 2 (Option B) of the respective budget booklet, be approved; (ii). the council tax for each property bands A to H associated with the total precept as detailed in the respective budget booklet, be approved; and (c). that the Treasurer's 'Statement of the Robustness of the Budget Estimates and the Adequacy of the Authority Reserve Balances', as set out at Appendix B to this report, be endorsed.
 EXECUTIVE SUMMARY It is a legislative requirement that the Authority sets a level of revenue budget and Council Tax for the forthcoming financial year by the 11 March each year.
 The Secretary of State has announced that the Council Tax threshold to be applied in 2022-23 that would trigger a requirement to hold a Council Tax referendum is to be 2.0%.
 This report considers potential options A and B below for Council Tax in 2022-23: OPTION A - Freeze Council Tax at 2021-22 level (£90.00 for a Band D Property).
 OPTION B - Increase Council Tax by 1.99% above 2021-22 (increase of £1.79 pa to £91.79 for Band D Property).

-The Committee is asked to consider the implications associated with each option, with a view to making a recommendation of one option to the full Authority budget meeting on 18 February RESOURCE IMPLICATIONS As indicated in the report.
+The contents of this report were considered by the Resources Committee at its budget meeting on 8 February 2022.
+The Committee resolved to recommend that the Authority approve Option B. RESOURCE IMPLICATIONS As indicated in the report.
 EQUALITY RISKS AND BENEFITS ANALYSIS Not applicable.
 APPENDICES A. Core Net Revenue Budget Requirement 2022-23.
 B. Statement of the Robustness of the Budget Estimates and the Adequacy of the Authority Reserves and Balances.
 BACKGROUND PAPERS Nil.